Developing APIs

 Example:

-When creating a POST API called CreatePerson associated with the Person entity, the CLI automatically generates:
+When creating a POST API named CreatePerson associated with the Person entity, the CLI automatically generates:

 - Endpoint with HTTP mapping.